ytisf/LookingGlass/README.md

 ```
 -f, --file           Single file mode.
 Path to PCAP file.
 -d, --directory      Directory to scan PCAPs in.
+-l, --live           Run on a live adapter and sniff. (not recommended)
 -v, --verbose        Show more information while running.
 -u, --user           User configurations to search.
 -h, --help           Shows this help menu.